Probate Q&A Series

 Detailed Answer

-When a testator’s original will is lost or destroyed, North Carolina law allows you to probate a duly executed copy through the solemn form procedure.
+When a testator’s original will is lost or destroyed, North Carolina law allows you to seek probate of a duly executed copy through a probate proceeding.
 Under G.S.
-28A-2-10, a court may admit a lost or destroyed will copy if you prove three key elements:
+28A-2A-1, a clerk of superior court may admit a lost or destroyed will if you prove that the will was duly executed, that it has been lost or destroyed, and the contents of the will.

 • Due execution of the original will.

-• Loss or destruction of the original will without bad faith.
+• Loss or destruction of the original will.

-Start by filing a petition in the clerk’s office of the county where the decedent lived at death.
-Your petition must include the copy of the will and a statement explaining how you came to possess it and why the original is unavailable.
-Attach affidavits or deposition transcripts from at least two attesting witnesses or other competent evidence to prove due execution in compliance with G.S.
+Start by filing a proceeding before the clerk of superior court in the county where the decedent lived at death.
+Your filing must include the copy of the will and evidence explaining how you came to possess it and why the original is unavailable.
+Attach affidavits, testimony, or other competent evidence to prove due execution in compliance with G.S.
 28A-2-5.

 • How the original will met execution requirements.